prajwal-pl/Nextjs-task/README.md

-Task is you have to convert code that should be compatible for mobile view as well as web view, right now it's only compatible for web view. once you complete task email the zip file at Tuba.ocena@gmail.com deadline - 21 April 2024
+Task is you have to convert frontend code that should be compatible for mobile view as well as web view, right now it's only compatible for web view. once you complete task email the zip file at Tuba.ocena@gmail.com deadline - 21 April 2024